kkalininMI/archivesXMLtoCSV/README.md

     write.csv(filedata, "C:/data_from_xml_to_csv.csv")

 For processing multiple files all you need is to obtain the vector file names and pass them to the function using *filename* parameter.
-You can also define additional parameter *excludeFiles* with vector of filenames excluded from XML to CSV conversion.
+You can also use additional *excludeFiles* parameter  by  passing the vector of filenames excluded from XML to CSV conversion.